Tianshi-Xu/Open-CLEANER/README.md

 <p align="center">
   <img src="intro.png" alt="CLEANER intro" width="95%" />
 </p>

-🔥 **Our new work Life-Harness is open-sourced:** https://github.com/Tianshi-Xu/Life-Harness. **Training free, Evolving Harness with performance improvement up to 1468% !**
+🔥 **Our new work Life-Harness is open-sourced**: https://github.com/Tianshi-Xu/Life-Harness. **Training free, Evolving Harness with performance improvement up to 1468% !**
 ## Introduction

 - **We propose CLEANER**, which resolves the credit assignment dilemma in agentic RL by training on **self-purified trajectories**.
 This enables models to internalize correct reasoning patterns while filtering out execution noise.